lyfofvipin/lyfofvipin.github.io/_posts/c_language/2017-6-12-variable_and_data_type_in_c.md

 It is Kind of data type which tell that a integer is being used in a program in easy language we can say that a number is use in our program.

+#### Float data type

+It is also act as double data type it also tell that it is a molecule your program but it round off that decimal number.

 #### Character data type

 It is a kind of data type which tell that a character